karim7charti/karim7charti/README.md

 Hi there!
 This is a README file for your GitHub profile.
 To make it yours, you just need to:
 1. Make sure your GitHub username `karim7charti` is correct in the stats links.
-2. Replace the placeholder links for LinkedIn and Twitter with your actual URLs.
+2. Replace the placeholder link for LinkedIn with your actual URL.
-3. Update the "Featured Projects" section with links to your best work.
 -->

 <div id="header" align="center">